kstzv/ml-dsa/README.md

 * Barrett and Montgomery reductions;
 * the forward and inverse Number Theoretic Transform (NTT).

-Additional algorithm components, platform ports, tests, and the public API will be added during further development.
+Additional algorithm components, platform ports, tests, and the public API will be added during further development

 ## License